What is adoption?

 Visit these government websites to find out about adopting a child in your state or territory:

-- ACT Community Services – Adoptions
+- ACT Community Services – Adoption

 - NSW Government Communities and Justice – Adoption